New airstrike hits capital of Ethiopia's Tigray region - NewsBreak

 New airstrike hits capital of Ethiopia's Tigray region

-NAIROBI, Kenya — (AP) — A new airstrike has hit the capital of Ethiopia's Tigray region, residents said Wednesday, while the United Nations said it is slashing by more than half its Tigray presence as a government blockade halts humanitarian aid efforts and people die from lack of food.
+A new airstrike has hit the capital of Ethiopia s Tigray region, residents said Wednesday, while the United Nations said it is slashing by more than half its Tigray presence as a government blockade halts humanitarian aid efforts and people die from lack of food.

 There were no immediate details of deaths or damage from the new airstrike in Mekele, reported by Kindeya Gebrehiwot of the Tigray external affairs office and confirmed by a resident and a humanitarian worker.
 It came two days after Ethiopia's air force confirmed airstrikes in Mekele that a witness said killed three children.
 The air force said communications towers and equipment were attacked.